Krablaosky/reading-notes/wireframing.md

 Remember to choose what platform you are doing it for?
 Desktop?
 Mobile?

-Add in your shapes then recreate your sketch. for instance Crossed lines represent an image, use a circle for the logo.
+Add in your shapes then recreate your sketch. for instance Crossed lines represent an , use a circle for the logo.

 Rectangle for email login field